jwilkinson6179/BlueJ.NaiveTicket/README.md

 private int price;
 ```
 does it matter which order the three words appear in?
+	Answer: Yes.
+Changing the order will cause a syntax error.

 * Edit the `TicketMachine` class to try different orderings.
 After each change, close the editor.
 	* Does the appearance of the class diagram after each change give you a clue as to whether or not other orderings are
 possible?